NethServer/ns8-core/doc/details.md

   It should contains a sub-directory named `user` where systemd units are stored.
   - `actions`: a list of directories, each directory implements an `action`
 - `ui` directory: it contains all UI source code of the module
+- `bin` directory: additional binaries for the module
 - `build-image.sh`: a script to manually build the image of the module and push it inside the image registry.
 - `README.md`: a [Markdown](https://guides.github.com/features/mastering-markdown/) file describing the module purpose and implementation